-You should not use outside sources (the internet, other textbooks, students not in this class, etc.).
-Code should not be copied without permission from the author.
+You should not use outside sources to copy code (the internet, other textbooks, students not in this class, etc.).
+In general, code should not be copied without permission from the author.
 If permission is given, code should be cited at the location it is used with a comment.
 If your solution is inspired by any outside resources (I understand that sometimes it is hard to not see things), you MUST cite.